 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-Treatment for wet AMD often includes shots (injections) of medicines into the eye.
+Treatment for wet AMD often includes shots (injections) of medicine into the eye.
 This is done to stop the growth of the abnormal blood vessels under the macula.
 These injections are typically painless.
-Treatment may also include a type of laser surgery.
+Treatment may also include laser surgery.
 A high-energy beam of light is aimed directly onto the leaking blood vessels.
 This is done to stop further leaking.
 But this is often not needed.

 Currently there is no treatment for dry AMD.
 But this does not mean that your sight will definitely be lost.
-This is particularly true if the AMD affects only one eye.
 Over time, central vision may be lost or reduced.
 Generally, the rate of loss is slow.
 There are nutritional treatment choices that may slow the disease progression.